raghava95550/Anamoly-detection-HDP-clustering-technique/README.md

 # Anamoly-detection-HDP-clustering-technique
-Anamoly detection in traffic videos using HDP clustering method and Gaussian Naive bayes Classifier
+Anamoly detection in traffic videos using HDP clustering method and Gaussian Naive bayes Classifier This is implementation of paper "Multiple Hierarchical Dirichlet Processes for Anomaly Detection in Traffic"

 File- Full code HDP directly giving motion vectors, is jupyter notebook file.
 Here for HDP clustering technique input we will provide is the magnitude of the history obtained from optocal flow.